jambobarnes/ig-interest-calculator/README.md

 ```

 ### POST /calculations
 Stores and returns a calculation based on the provided request.
-New requests are added to the local data store (`console mocks/calculations/storedData.json`).
+New requests are added to the local data store (`mocks/calculations/storedData.json`).

-Requests require two properties to be included on the request body: `console interest` and `console value`.
+Requests require two properties to be included on the request body: `interest` and `value`.
 These represent the user provided values to be used in calculating the interest amount.
 Both values must be greater than 0 (this is currently enforced by the front end application but should be validated on the backend service when in production)

-The backend service generates a random UUID for the request and calculates the `console interest` as a percentage of the `console value` provided during the request.
+The backend service generates a random UUID for the request and calculates the `interest` as a percentage of the `value` provided during the request.

 The calculation of the interest is straightforward.
-An operand `console interestRate` is first calculated (`console interest` / 100) to derive a rate as a decimal, and this is used to multply the `console value`.
-The calculated interest amount is returned on the response as `console calculated`.
+An operand `interestRate` is first calculated (`interest` / 100) to derive a rate as a decimal, and this is used to multply the `value`.
+The calculated interest amount is returned on the response as `calculated`.

 **Example Request**
 ```console